Photo from United Rescue Alliance

 Our team is actively working with agencies on the ground in the affected areas to determine when and where to begin deploying grant dollars.
 Grants will go out in two phases:

-The Community Foundation has partnered with the Eastland Community Foundation to establish the Eastland County Fire Relief Fund in response to the March wildfires.
+The Community Foundation has partnered with the Eastland Community Foundation to establish the Eastland County Fire Relief Fund in response to the March wildfires in Eastland County.
 This fund will provide grants to fire departments and nonprofits serving people and businesses in towns like Carbon, Gorman, Rising Star and Eastland.
 The video below shows some of the encouraging messages from donors to the fund.